dani-peoplefun/release-announcer/README.md

 - Verify your GitHub token has access to the repository
 - Check that the release branches exist

-**"Jira connection failed"**
+**"JIRA configuration invalid"**
-- Confirm your Jira credentials and server URL
+- Confirm your JIRA_SERVER environment variable is set correctly
-- Test the JQL query in Jira's issue search
+- Ensure it includes the full URL (e.g., https://yourcompany.atlassian.net)

 ### Logs